There's no denying that the future of motoring is electric. But what if you're looking for a new car now?

 In theory, hybrid cars are capable of unbelievable economy and low CO2 emissions, but in the real world they’re only zero emission for short trips and rely on their less efficient combustion engines for longer journeys.

-- Mild hybrid
+• Mild hybrid

-- Self-charging hybrid
+• Self-charging hybrid

-- Plug-in hybrid (PHEV)
+• Plug-in hybrid (PHEV)

 Mild hybrids

-A mild hybrid is the most basic form of electrification where cars use a small battery and electric motor to assist the combustion engine.
 The battery is recharged via harvesting power otherwise wasted during deceleration.
 A mild hybrid can’t be driven using electric-only power, unlike a self-charging or plug-in hybrid.

 What’s it like to drive a mild hybrid?

-A mild hybrid is much the same as a conventional car to drive.
 You might notice the engine stops more often thanks to the assistance from the electric motor, while the power boost from the electric motor results in better acceleration.

 Self-charging hybrids

 A self-charging or full hybrid is a vehicle that’s equipped with an electric motor and a slightly larger battery than a mild hybrid.
-The technology seamlessly selects the best power source on your behalf (petrol/diesel or electric).

 They can usually be driven for a mile or two in electric-only mode, and again, the battery is charged during braking.

-What is it like to drive a self-charging hybrid?
+What’s it like to drive a self-charging hybrid?

 Again, very similar to driving a conventional petrol or diesel car.
 Simply start the engine, select D for Drive, pull away and enjoy the drive.
-Depending on which manufacturer you choose, you may also have drive mode options to focus on economy or sportier handling, for instance.

-Plug-in hybrids
+Plug-in hybrids (PHEVs)

 A plug-in hybrid vehicle, or PHEV, has a larger battery pack which can be charged during braking and coasting, as well as at home or via public charge points.
-They can usually be driven for some 30 miles in pure electric mode, meaning you use no fuel on short commutes.

 What’s it like to drive a plug-in hybrid?

-Again, a PHEV is just like driving a standard petrol or diesel car.
-Depending on the car you choose, you can keep it simple or learn to use regenerative braking to slow the car in non-emergency situations (as your approach a roundabout, for instance) to increase the amount of charge going back into the battery.
-And of course, in electric mode it's just like driving an EV – no tailpipe emissions and whisper quiet.
+Depending on the car you choose, you can keep it simple or learn to use regenerative braking to slow the car in non-emergency situations (as you approach a roundabout, for instance) to increase the amount of charge going back into the battery.

 The benefits of hybrid cars

-On average, hybrid cars produce 90% fewer emissions than traditional models.
-This is because these vehicles have twin-powered engines, so they consume less fuel and emit less CO2 compared to diesel or petrol powered cars.
+This is because these vehicles have twin-powered engines, so they consume less fuel and emit less CO2 compared to diesel- or petrol-powered cars.

-Consequently, hybrid cars are cleaner than petrol or diesel engines and have better fuel mileage, making it an environmentally-friendly alternative to conventional models.
+Consequently, hybrid cars are cleaner than petrol or diesel engines and have better fuel mileage, making it an environmentally friendly alternative to conventional models.

-It’s worth noting that new research has found a key problem with plug-in hybrids (PHEVs) is drivers not keeping them charged.
+A key problem with plug-in hybrids (PHEVs) is drivers not keeping them charged.
 Without regular charging, you might as well just have a petrol or diesel car as you aren’t benefiting from the electric motor.

 Driver behaviour also affects a hybrid’s green credentials.
 Accelerating hard can cause the engine to kick in on some PHEVs.